Skip to content

 Cultivate the compost.

-• The business we build and the culture we develop must create a nourishing environment that encourages personal, professional and economic growth (but not at the expense of the environment).
+• The business we build and the culture we develop must create a nourishing environment that encourages personal, professional and economic growth.

 • A quality compost helps to retain goodness and feeds into a virtuous nutrient cycle.
-By cultivating a great compost we enable not just ourselves to flourish, but also others in our ecosystem – our colleagues, customers, suppliers and networks.
+By cultivating a great compost we enable not just ourselves to flourish, but also others in our ecosystem.

 • The act of composting takes ‘waste’ and turns it into something useful and valuable; always look for ways to add value, be resourceful and see the potential in ‘waste’.